kurokeita/quotable-nestjs/README.md

 - RESTful API interface.
 - Using PostgreSQL.
-- Built with NestJS and Sequelize.
+- Built with NestJS and Drizzle.
 - Fully documented API with Swagger.
 - Docker support.